McMaster-Baby-Lab/handbook/pages/labMembers/labMembers.md

 # Information for lab members

-Here, we list documents, instructions, and resources for general lab activties.
+Here, we outline expectations for lab members based on role.
 {: .fs-6 .fw-300 }